witblacktype/statarkers-theme/_content/02-blog/2013-01-01-base-elements.md

 ---
+main_img: ""
 title: Base Elements For Styling
+meta_title: "SEO Title Used By Google"
+meta_desc: "This is the page description which displays in Google's search results, it is important for SEO."
+alt_title: ""
+author: garethredfern
 categories:
   - Base
 tags:
   - HTML Content
-featured: no
-status: live
-summary: This is the kitchen sink, all the common html elements laid out for you to add styling, really helpful to make sure you don't miss any styles.
+summary: "This is the kitchen sink, all the common html elements laid out for you to add styling, really helpful to make sure you don't miss any styles."
 ---
 # Heading Level 1
 ## Heading Level 2
 ### Heading Level 3